List of Olympic medalists in figure skating: Winning streak

-Competing under the Russian Olympic Committee (ROC).
-Russia became the first country to win six medals in a single Olympics at Beijing 2022.
-Two gold in the Team Event & Ladies Singles, three sliver in Ice dance, Ladies Singles, & Pairs, and one bronze in Pairs.

-Events won
+Most events won

-Russian figure skaters, counting both Russian Federation (IOC code RUS) and Russian Empire (IOC code RU1), hold the unique record for earning gold medals in all six Olympic figure skating events.
-Since men's special figures was discontinued, this record can not be matched.
+Russian figure skaters hold the unique record of having won gold medals in all six Olympic figure skating events.
+Since men's special figures was discontinued, this record cannot be matched.

-Russia (IOC code RUS) is the only NOC to have earning gold medals in all five current Olympic figure skating events.
-Canada has earned gold medals in four of the events (all except men's singles).
-Great Britain, Unified Team, and United States have earned gold medals in three of the events.
+Russia is the only NOC to have won gold medals in all five current Olympic figure skating events.
+Canada has won gold medals in four events, while Great Britain, the Unified Team, and the United States have won gold medals in three events.

 Russia and the Unified Team are the only NOCs to have won three events at the same Olympics, at the 2014 Winter Olympics and the 1992 Winter Olympics respectively.
 No NOC has won more than three figure skating events at a single Olympics.

 Podium sweeps

-There has been two podium sweeps in Olympic figure skating history.
-This is when athletes from one NOC win all three medals in a single event.
+There have been two podium sweeps in Olympic figure skating history, where skaters from one nation won all three medals in a single event.